dvdweel/sulu-demo/README.md

 # Sulu-Demo

-Welkom bij de Sulu-Demo.
-Deze demo is bedoeld om verschillende aanpassingen te maken en te testen.
+Welcome to the Sulu-Demo.
+This demo is used to test different changes.

 ## Installatie